adbtzmi/Individual-Assignment-1/README.md

 - Matric Number: 2216265

 ## Slider Component
-This is a basic slider component implemented in JavaScript for use in web development projects.
+I have created basic slider component implemented in action.js file.
 The slider allows you to display a list of items in a horizontal sequence, with navigation buttons and dots for easy interaction.

 ## Features
 1. Next/Previous Buttons: Navigate through the items using the "Next" and "Previous" buttons.